SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Ganesh Narayanan

 Okay.
-So.
-So I. What we are saying is that our principle is that our ROE will be around four and a half percent.
-Right.
-So hence even though there’s an opportunity there could be a momentary increase for a quarter or two more than you know, the estimated return.
-But if you’re actually making more returns, we would moderate our pricing is what we are saying.
-Right.
-So.
-So you should assume that as a company we’ll be in the range of around 4 and a half percent ROA even in a good time.
+So what we are saying is that our principle is that our ROA will be around 4.5%, right?
+So hence, even though there’s an opportunity, there could be a momentary increase for a quarter or two more than the estimated return.
+But if you’re actually making more returns, we would moderate our pricing is what we are saying, right?
+So you should assume that, as a company, we’ll be in the range of around 4.5% ROA even in a good time.

 Okay.
-Yeah.
-Sorry to labor on the same question.
-So my question is you want to have a kind of fix the ROA between four to four and a half but then have a larger volume.
-Is that.
-Is that the preference you would want or you would still shoot for a higher roa?
+Yes, sorry to labor on the same question.
+So my question is you want to have kind of fix the ROA between 4% to 4.5% but then have a larger volume.
+Is that the preference you would want, or you would still shoot for a higher ROA?

 Ganesh Narayanan